nik048/hello-kubernetes/README.md

+#Changeset in fork

+The changes try to enable only one replica to be active at a time, and let other replica to be on standby.
+A kind of cheap HA hack

 # Hello Kubernetes!

 This container image can be deployed on a Kubernetes cluster.
 When accessed via a web browser on port `8080`, it will display: